adityarao1205/wine-quality-analysis/README.md

 # 🍷 Wine Quality Analysis

-This project analyzes wine quality using physicochemical features and classifies them using a Random Forest model.
+This project analyzes wine quality using physicochemical features and classifies them into quality categories using a Random Forest model.
+It showcases how machine learning techniques can predict sensory quality from chemical tests.

+---

 ## 📂 Files Included

-- `Wine_Quality_Analysis.ipynb` – Full Colab notebook
+- `Wine_Quality_Analysis.ipynb` – Full Jupyter/Colab notebook with code and analysis
-- `winequality.csv` – Dataset
+- `winequality.csv` – Dataset used for training and testing
-- `wine_quality_model.pkl` – Trained model
+- `wine_quality_model.pkl` – Trained Random Forest model saved for reuse
-- `scaler.pkl` – Scaler used for preprocessing
+- `scaler.pkl` – Scaler used for data preprocessing

+---

-## 📊 Model
+## 📊 Model Details

-- Model used: Random Forest Classifier
+- **Algorithm:** Random Forest Classifier
+- **Accuracy:** Approximately 85%
+- **Important Features:**
+  - Alcohol
-- Accuracy: ~85%
+  - Sulphates
-- Feature Importance: Alcohol > Sulphates > Volatile Acidity
+  - Volatile Acidity

+---

-## 📌 Tools Used
+## 📌 Tools and Libraries Used

+- Python 3
-- Python, Pandas, NumPy
+- Pandas, NumPy (Data manipulation)
-- Seaborn, Matplotlib
+- Seaborn, Matplotlib (Visualization)
-- Scikit-learn
+- Scikit-learn (Modeling and evaluation)

-## ✅ Summary

-This project demonstrates wine quality classification and highlights how alcohol and acidity impact sensory scores.
+---